 - Display courtesy to faculty and staff regarding their office hours.
-Messages may be left on voice mail during "off" hours, but must show regard and awareness of the different time zones. - Communicate with faculty, staff and other students in a respectful way even when problems may exist.

-- Utilize proper channels when approaching a problem.
-If a problem arises, students must discuss the issues with the involved faculty member first. - Take responsibility for communication errors when they occur without making excuses. - Respond to any faculty or staff e-mail or phone contact within three (3) business days. - Meet with faculty or staff within three (3) days of the faculty or staff's request for a meeting with a student.
-Communicate at least once per term at the mid-term with the Student Advisor by either phone or e-mail to - update the Student Advisor on course progress and plan registration for the following term.
-Abide by all communication policies stated in specific courses or as listed in the course forums in Canvas. - Abide by an communication policies stated in specific courses of as instead in the course forums in carivas.
-Submit name, address, and phone number changes within 14 days using the form in the FNU Directory - Use the Banyan Tree, the FNU e-mail and forum system, for all official correspondence with the FNU and between FNU members.
+Messages may be left on voice mail during "off" hours, but must show regard and awareness of the different time zones. - Communicate with faculty, staff and other students in a respectful way even when problems may exist. - Utilize proper channels when approaching a problem.
+If a problem arises, students must discuss the issues with the involved faculty member first. - Take responsibility for communication errors when they occur without making excuses. - Respond to any faculty or staff e-mail or phone contact within three (3) business days. - Meet with faculty or staff within three (3) days of the faculty or staff's request for a meeting with a student. - Communicate at least once per term at the mid-term with the Student Advisor by either phone or e-mail to update the Student Advisor on course progress and plan registration for the following term. - Abide by all communication policies stated in specific courses or as listed in the course forums in Canvas. - Submit name, address, and phone number changes within 14 days using the form in the FNU Directory - Use the Banyan Tree, and FNU e-mail for all official correspondence with FNU and between FNU members.
 Outside vendors (e.g., Hotmail, EarthLink, etc.) may not be used.
-Communications using non-Banyan Tree services cannot be verified by the FNU, will not be considered official, and may be discarded. - Abide by electronic communications etiquette, using appropriate language.
-Please refer to the Banyan Tree 101 (BT101) course for electronic communications etiquette. - Check the Banyan Tree for e-mail and forum messages at least twice each week while enrolled in the FNU. - Use the out of office setting when they will be unable to answer Banyan Tree e-mail for more than 72 hours
+Communications using non-Banyan Tree services cannot be verified by FNU, will not be considered official, and may be discarded. - Abide by electronic communications etiquette, using appropriate language.
+Please refer to the Banyan Tree 101 (BT101) course for electronic communications etiquette. - Check the Banyan Tree for e-mail and forum messages at least twice each week while enrolled in FNU. - Use the out of office setting when they will be unable to answer Banyan Tree e-mail for more than 72 hours.